Stensel8/picraft-raspberry/README.md

 ## Web Server (Under Development)

-The repository includes a web server component intended for map plugins (such as DynMap or Pl3xMap). **However, this part is currently under development and not yet usable.** We are exploring faster and more modern solutions—potentially migrating to an **nginx**-based setup—but for now, focus on the `./start.sh` script for running your server.
+The repository includes plans for a web server component, potentially useful for managing the server or supporting map plugins like DynMap or Pl3xMap. **At this time, this feature is still in early exploration and not stable or functional.** I’m considering adding and integrating a web server in the future to allow server management, but **I cannot guarantee** this will be implemented.
+For now, it’s best to focus on using the `./start.sh` script for running your server.

 ## Configuration